pantaleonFerrer/Zettsuen/README.md

-👋 Hi, I’m Pantaleón Ferrer,
+Hi, my name is Pantaleon Ferrer,

-I'm currently a software developer that prefers to work at backend instead of frontend but i can do frontend too (Without design pls).
+I'm currently a software developer who prefers to work in back-end instead of front-end, but I can do front-end too (without Design pls).

-My main develop languages are
+My most important developmental languages are.

 - Typescript
- - Nodejs with TS
+- Node.js with TS
 - Python

-And i know how to develop with
+And I know how to develop with

 - Express
 - Django
 - Flask
 - Vue
 - React
 - Sockets
 - AWS
 - CI/CD
 - Lambda

-And much more but not that interesant.
+And much more, but not this concern.

 <!---
 Zettsuen/Zettsuen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.